ocean view on the horizon of personality disorder treatment programs in California

 young man sitting across from a clinician undergoing a substance abuse evaluation

-Weekly case management meetings will help you to develop life skills and relapse prevention strategies, build healthy daily routines, and support reintegration into your daily life.
+Weekly case management meetings will help you to develop life skills, build healthy daily routines, and support reintegration into your daily life.

 Yoga, meditation, sound baths, and other holistic therapies are practiced daily to restore balance between your mind and body.